trehansiddharth/lcm-mon/README.md

 * `lcm` -- communication (build LCM with Python 3 bindings enabled)
 * `matplotlib` -- for visualization
 * `numpy` -- also for visualization

+Confirm these libraries are installed by running `python3 -c "import <library_name>"`-- if the library is present, it will exit without errors.

 ## Documentation